-North Sunnyside Avenue will be a public street with one vehicular lane in each direction providing primary vehicular access to and from the Plan area and public park, internal circulation for the residential area, and access through the Plan area to the Retreat Center.
+North Sunnyside Avenue will be a public street with one vehicular lane in each direction providing primary vehicular access to and from the Plan area and public park. internal circulation for the residential area, and access through the Plan area to the Retreat Center.
 A sliding gate will be located at the Retreat Center's entrance on the northern end of the North Sunnyside Avenue extension, just north of the Plan area boundary.
 Due to the low thru traffic anticipated entering the Retreat Center, a queue of cars is not expected to form south of the gate within the Plan area.
-North Sunnyside Avenue will have a maximum 56.5-foot right-of-way with curbs and gutters, parking and planting areas on both sides, and a sidewalk on the west side.
-North Sunnyside Avenue is depicted in crosssections A and B in Figure 3-4, Street Cross Sections (see Figure 3-12a and c, Conceptual Street & Wall Sections. for additional details).
+North Sunnyside Avenue will have a maximum 56.5-foot right-ofway with curbs and gutters, parking (see Figure 3-4a for details) and planting areas on both sides, and a sidewalk on the west side.
+North Sunnyside Avenue is depicted in cross-sections A and B in Figure 3-4b, Street Cross Sections (see Figure 3-12a and c, Conceptual Street & Wall Sections, for additional details).